 The latest news on average rainfall and groundwater levels in the Thames region

-On 30 November, the Thames Regional Soil Moisture Deficit (SMD) total was 0 mm, meaning that the ground is saturated.
+On 29 February, the Thames Regional Soil Moisture Deficit (SMD) total was 0 mm, meaning that the ground is saturated.
 This indicates that the soil is slightly wetter than expected for this time of year.

 Average rainfall in the Thames region

-Check out our graph to see average rainfall in our region:
+Check out our graph to see average rainfall for the Thames region:

 Where water comes from